 There are three aspects to identifying the problem of absenteeism.
-First is the employee's failure to be at work to the extent provided for in their employment agreement.
-Second is the problem underlying that employee's absence.
+First is the employee's failure to be at work as contracted in their employment agreement.
+Second is the problem underlying the absence.
 Last is the detriment suffered by the workplace because of the employee's absenteeism.

-Absenteeism can occur because of reasons both in and out of the employer's control.
+Absenteeism can be for reasons both in and out of the employer's control.
 Obviously, most health issues and personal problems are largely the employee's to deal with privately, and while an employer can be supportive it cannot intervene unreasonably.